zhaokg/Rbeast/README.md

 ## Acknowledgement:

 BEAST is developed by Yang Li, Tongxi Hu, Xuesong Zhang, and Kaiguang Zhao.
-The development of BEAST received supported through a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
+The development of BEAST received supported through Microsoft Azure for Research (CRM0518513) and a USGS 104B grant and a Harmful Algal Bloom Research Initiative grant from the Ohio Department of Higher Education.
 The contribution of Xuesong Zhang was supported through USDA-ARS.